-FOSSA scores $8.5 million Series A to help enterprise manage open source licenses – TechCrunch
+FOSSA scores $8.5 million Series A to help enterprise manage open-source licenses – TechCrunch

 As more enterprise developers make use of open source, it becomes increasingly important for companies to make sure that they are complying with licensing requirements.
-They also need to ensure the open sources bits are being updated over time for security purposes.
+They also need to ensure the open-source bits are being updated over time for security purposes.
 That’s where FOSSA comes in, and today the company announced an $8.5 million Series A.

-The round was led by Bain Capital Ventures with help from Costanoa Ventures and Norwest Venture Partners.
+The round was led by Bain Capital Ventures, with help from Costanoa Ventures and Norwest Venture Partners.
 Today’s round brings the total raised to $11 million, according to the company.

 Company founder and CEO Kevin Wang says that over the last 18 months, the startup has concentrated on building tools to help enterprises comply with their growing use of open source in a safe and legal way.
-He says that overall this increasing use of open source great news for developers, and for these bigger companies in general.
-While it enables them to take advantage of all the innovation going on in the open source community, they need to make sure they are in compliance.
+He says that overall this increasing use of open source is great news for developers, and for these bigger companies in general.
+While it enables them to take advantage of all the innovation going on in the open-source community, they need to make sure they are in compliance.

 “The enterprise is really early on this journey, and that’s where we come in.
-We provide a platform to help the enterprise manage open source usage at scale,” Wang explained.
+We provide a platform to help the enterprise manage open-source usage at scale,” Wang explained.
 That involves three main pieces.
-First it tracks all of the open source and third-party code being used inside a company.
-Next, it enforces licensing and security policy, and finally, it has a reporting component.
+First it tracks all of the open-source and third-party code being used inside a company.
+Next, it enforces licensing and security policy, and, finally, it has a reporting component.
 “We automate the mass reporting and compliance for all of the housekeeping that comes from using open source at scale,” he said.

 The enterprise focus is relatively new for the company.
 It originally launched in 2017 as a tool for developers to track individual use of open source inside their programs.
-Wang saw a huge opportunity inside the enterprise to apply this same kind of capability inside larger organizations, who were hungry for tools to help them comply with the myriad open source licenses out there.
+Wang saw a huge opportunity inside the enterprise to apply this same kind of capability inside larger organizations, which were hungry for tools to help them comply with the myriad open-source licenses out there.

 “We found that there was no tooling out there that can manage the scale and breadth across all the different enterprise use cases and all the really complex mission-critical code bases,” he said.
 What’s more, he found that where there were existing tools, they were vastly underutilized or didn’t provide broad enough coverage.